Braun Logo

 Braun Logo History

 The company was founded in 1921.
 However, the first logo only appeared 12 years later.
 Initially, the company was engaged in the production of radio components for other manufacturers.
 The identity was needed when the team started producing their radio receivers combined with record players.
 The emblem and brand name were developed for them in 1934.
-In the future, the founder’s sign changed a little, with only minor touches added.
+The founder’s sign changed a little in the future, with only minor touches added.
 Therefore, the image of the first logo became the company’s calling card for 100 years.

 What is Braun?